-The monthly value of the Southern Oscillation Index (SOI) was +2.3 for October and +3.8 for November.
-According to the SOI Phase system, this places the SOI in a ‘Consistently Near-Zero’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was -2.1 for October and +10.1 for November.
+According to the SOI Phase system, this places the SOI in a ‘Rapidly Rising’ phase.

-Based on previous years when the SOI has been in a ‘Consistently Near-Zero’ phase at the end of November, the probability of above-median rainfall for the next three-month period (December to February) is near-normal (40 to 60 per cent) for most of Queensland.
+Based on previous years when the SOI has been in a ‘Rapidly Rising’ phase at the end of November, the probability of above-median rainfall for the next three-month period (December to February) is 40 to 60 per cent for most of Queensland.
+However, probabilities are lower for parts of the north and east of the state and higher for parts of the south-west of the state.

 Users are advised not to rely on a single climate outlook alone and should consider the range of climate risk assessment information that is available.
 In the first instance, users in Queensland may wish to consult the monthly climate statement produced by the Department of Science, Information Technology, Innovation and the Arts.